 The mountaineering training ideas in this article describe what can work well for many people.
-But depending on your body, they may not work well for you, and depending on your medical condition, they may not be safe for you.
+But depending on your body, they may not work well for you, and depending on your medical and physical conditions, they may not be safe for you.

 Before using these suggestions or those from others, be sure to consult with your doctor or a professional trainer on what is best for you considering your health, body type, and specific needs and goals.
 HunzaOnFoot assumes no responsibility or liability for your use of the suggestions offered in this article.

 While describing what can work well for some people, we make no assertion regarding the appropriateness of particular training processes or techniques for any individual.
 You must make your own assessments and decisions, preferably after consulting with your physician and/or professional trainer.

 Also remember that with whatever training program you use,

 • Start gradually

 • Don't push it if you have prolonged soreness